altexdim/sourcemod-plugin-gungame/README.txt

         on it mixes knife and nade into the mix.
 Is there a way to make knife and nade the last two weapons?
         Add something like configurable random weapons groups.
-    * Replace "play" with EmitSoundToClient for "nade-level" and "knife-level" and "triple-level" sounds (and maybe all sounds?).
     * AfkDeaths does not reset sometimes.
       Redone afk managenemt not to check weapon_fire every shot.
     * Make removement buyzones on/off.
 So once gg is enabled than buyzones are